gocurr/good/README.md

-# The Go App Boot Framework
+# GO boot layer Of frameworks for Developers

-`good` is a `Go` framework that makes developers write go applications much easier.
+`good` is a `Go` boot layer of frameworks that makes developers write applications much easier.

 ## Download and Install